-The information/data needed to support the authorization of the AF for performing the Ambient IoT service is stored as the subscription data for 3rd party AF in the ADM within the 5GC network.
+The information/data needed to support the authorization of the AF for performing the Ambient IoT service is stored as the authorization data for 3rd party AF in the ADM within the 5GC network, or locally configured in the NEF.

+Table 5.6-1 below describes items stored as AF authorization data for the AIoT service.